Yahweasel/libav.js/README.md

 The “opus”, “flac”, and “opus-flac” variants are intended just for encoding or decoding Opus and/or FLAC.
-They include only their named format(s), the appropriate container(s), and the aresample filter.
+They include only their named format(s), the appropriate container(s), and the aresample filter; in particular, no other filters are provided whatsoever.
 With Opus in particular, this is a better option than a simple conversion of libopus to JavaScript, because Opus mandates a limited range of audio sample rates, so having a resampler is beneficial.

-The “webm” variant includes support for vp8 video, but only enough to copy such streams; no actual video decoding or encoding is yet supported.
+The “webm” variant, relative to the default variant, includes support for VP8 video, but only enough to copy such streams; no actual video decoding or encoding is yet supported.

+The “webm-opus-flac” variant, relative to “opus-flac”, includes support for VP8 video, as “webm”, but excludes all filters except aresample.

 To create other variants, simply create the configuration for them in `configs` and, if necessary, add Makefile fragments to `mk`.
 This is intentionally designed so that you can add new configurations without needing to patch anything that already exists.
-See the two existing variants' configuration files in `config` and the existing fragments in `mk` to understand how.
+See the existing variants' configuration files in `config` and the existing fragments in `mk` to understand how.